FROST: a momentum-conserving CUDA implementation of a hierarchical fourth-order forward symplectic integrator: Integrator performance

 The time evolution of the relative energy error $|\Delta E/E|$, the relative angular momentum error $|\Delta L/L|$ and the linear momentum error $|\Delta P|$ is displayed in Fig. \ref{fig: energy-million}.
 The momentum error is presented as $|\Delta P|/M$ i.e. the (initially zero) center-of-mass velocity of the cluster in the units of km/s.
 The chosen gravitational softening parameter has no apparent effect on the conservation of the three studied quantities.
 Beginning from the left panel Fig. \ref{fig: energy-million} we see that the relative energy error is initially $|\Delta E/E|\sim 10^{-11}$ and $|\Delta E/E|\sim 2\times10^{-10}$ at the end of the simulations.
 The energy error does not increase at a constant rate but in brief intervals among longer periods without considerable error growth.
 This energy error behaviour is a manifestation of the fact that no integration method with discretised time-steps can be made perfectly time-symmetric \citep{Dehnen2017b}.
 As the symmetrised time-steps of Eq. \eqref{eq: time-step-factor} restore the time-reversibility only approximately \citep{Pelupessy2012} some error growth is inevitable.

 The middle and the right panels of Fig. \ref{fig: energy-million} show the evolution of the relative angular momentum error $|\Delta L/L|$ and the absolute linear momentum $|\Delta P|/M$ in the units of center-of-mass velocity.
 Both of the quantities remain very close to a constant value during the entire simulation time.
 The relative angular momentum error is approximately $|\Delta L/L| \sim 10^{-13}$.
 The center-of-mass velocity is of the order of $|\Delta P|/M \sim 10^{-15}$ i.e. $|\Delta P|\sim 10^{-10}$.
 We emphasise that a center-of-mass velocity of the order of $|\Delta P|/M \sim 10^{-15}$ km/s corresponds to a center-of-mass displacement of only $\sim 400$ km over the age of the Universe.

-Thus, we conclude that our \frost{} code is essentially momentum-conserving in all reasonable stellar-dynamical applications.
+We conclude that our \frost{} code is essentially momentum-conserving and conserves energy well in all stellar-dynamical applications examined in this study.
+However, we note that reaching similar accuracy in more extreme simulation setups such as gigayear-long integrations in which star clusters evolve beyond the core collapse \citep{Konstantinidis2010,Pelupessy2012,Wang2016} requires a special treatment of binaries and close particle encounters which our code does not yet include.
+We briefly discuss the implementation options for these algorithms in Section \ref{section: 7}.